python-telegram-bot/python-telegram-bot/README.rst

 Introduction
 ============

 This library provides a pure Python interface for the `Telegram Bot API <https://core.telegram.org/bots/api>`_.
 It works with Python versions from 2.6+.
 Python 3 support is under development.
-It also works with `Google App Engine <https://cloud.google.com/appengine>`_.
+It also works with `Google App Engine <https://cloud.google.com/appengine>`_ (billing has to be enabled for fully Socket API support).

 ==========
 Status